What Is a Compound Interest Calculator?

 Example Scenarios

-Example 1: $10,000 at 7% for 25 years (no contributions)
+Example 1: $10,000 at 7% for 25 years with no contributions

-Example 2: $10,000 + $200/month at 7% for 25 years
+Example 2: $10,000 plus $200 per month at 7% for 25 years

-Annual vs. Monthly vs. Daily Compounding
+Annual vs. Monthly vs. Weekly vs. Daily Compounding

 The Rule of 72